UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 # Structure and Format

-The Entertainment Industry Breakdown Format (EIBF) standard conforms to the [JSON](https://www.json.org/json-en.html) standard and is essentially a structured JSON store of relational data.
+The Universal Schedule Standard (USS) conforms to the [JSON](https://www.json.org/json-en.html) standard and is essentially a structured JSON store of relational data.

-The complete EIBF object is constructed as:
+The complete USS object is constructed as:

 ```
 {
-  "entertainmentIndustryBreakdownFormat": {
+  "universalScheduleStandard": {
     "id": string | ID value,
     "author": string | name of individual creator,
     "created": string | ISO Date,